Frog: Adults

 Adult frogs may live in or near water, but few are fully aquatic.
 Almost all frog species are carnivorous as adults, preying on invertebrates, including insects, crabs, spiders, mites, worms, snails, and slugs.
 A few of the larger ones may eat other frogs, small mammals and reptiles, and fish.
-A few species also eat plant matter; the tree frog Xenohyla truncata is partly herbivorous, its diet including a large proportion of fruit, Leptodactylus mystaceus has been found to eat plants, and folivory occurs in Euphlyctis hexadactylus, with plants constituting 79.5% of its diet by volume.
+A few species also eat plant matter; the tree frog Xenohyla truncata is partly herbivorous, its diet including a large proportion of fruit, floral structures and nectar.
+Leptodactylus mystaceus has been found to eat plants, and folivory occurs in Euphlyctis hexadactylus, with plants constituting 79.5% of its diet by volume.
 Many frogs use their sticky tongues to catch prey, while others simply grab them with their mouths.
 Adult frogs are themselves attacked by many predators.
 The northern leopard frog (Rana pipiens) is eaten by herons, hawks, fish, large salamanders, snakes, raccoons, skunks, mink, bullfrogs, and other animals.

 Frogs are primary predators and an important part of the food web.
 Being cold-blooded, they make efficient use of the food they eat with little energy being used for metabolic processes, while the rest is transformed into biomass.
 They are themselves eaten by secondary predators and are the primary terrestrial consumers of invertebrates, most of which feed on plants.
 By reducing herbivory, they play a part in increasing the growth of plants and are thus part of a delicately balanced ecosystem.

 Little is known about the longevity of frogs and toads in the wild, but some can live for many years.
 Skeletochronology is a method of examining bones to determine age.
 Using this method, the ages of mountain yellow-legged frogs (Rana muscosa) were studied, the phalanges of the toes showing seasonal lines where growth slows in winter.
 The oldest frogs had ten bands, so their age was believed to be 14 years, including the four-year tadpole stage.
 Captive frogs and toads have been recorded as living for up to 40 years, an age achieved by a European common toad (Bufo bufo).
-The cane toad (Bufo marinus) has been known to survive 24 years in captivity, and the American bullfrog (Rana catesbeiana) 14 years.
+The cane toad (Rhinella marina) has been known to survive 24 years in captivity, and the American bullfrog (Rana catesbeiana) 14 years.
 Frogs from temperate climates hibernate during the winter, and four species are known to be able to withstand freezing during this time, including the wood frog (Rana sylvatica).